appium/appium/docs/en/advanced-concepts/settings.md

 ### Mac2

-Please refer to the documentation on the [mac2 driver repository](https://github.com/appium/appium-mac2-driver#settings-api)
+Please refer to the documentation on the [Mac2Driver repository](https://github.com/appium/appium-mac2-driver#settings-api)